LaBeouf, Rönkkö & Turner: HEWILLNOTDIVIDE.US, 2017 – 2021

 On June 8, 2018, the work was installed at Muzeum Sztuki, Łódź, for the exhibition 'Peer-to-Peer.
 Collective Practices in New Art'.
 On October 29, 2018, the Le Lieu Unique in Nantes, France, readopted the project.
 Because of normal wear and tear (the flag wasn't replaced according to the artists' will), only a fragment of the flag was still flying.

 On January 20, 2021, the work was concluded following the end of Donald Trump's term as president.
 The live-stream ended at 12 p.m.
 EST once President Joe Biden had been inaugurated.

 #ALONETOGETHER, 2017

-In April 2017, LaBeouf, Rönkkö & Turner spent one month isolated in three separate remote cabins in Finnish Lapland, with their only means of communication being a video link to a cabin inside Helsinki's Kiasma Museum.
+In April 2017, LaBeouf, Rönkkö & Turner spent one month isolated in three separate remote cabins in Finnish Lapland, with their only means of communication being a Dailymotion video link to a cabin inside Helsinki's Kiasma Museum.
 Visitors to the museum were able to speak to the three artists via this link, but the trio could only communicate with the visitors by text, and not with each other.
 The project's website live-streamed a view of the gallery, relaying the artists' texts in real time, without attribution or context, creating what The Verge described as an interesting "one-sided disconnect."
 Over the course of the month, a group of regular attendees formed around the performance, returning to the museum cabin on a daily basis to connect with the artists and each other on a "deep, meaningful level," in what one participant described as a "healing, transforming experience."